Ending Preventable Blindness, One Patient at a Time

 By Sunil Gupta, MD

-When I created this company, my only hope was to create a more efficient stream of care for patients with diabetic eye disease.
+When I founded IRIS, my only hope was to create a more efficient stream of care for patients with diabetic eye disease.
 I got into medicine to help people, and as a retina specialist, I feel very blessed to help people retain their vision.
-Too often, however, patients came to my chair with advanced stages of retinal disease that was too far gone for me to do anything other than stop the progression of it.
+Too often, however, patients came to my chair with advanced stages of retinal disease that had progressed too far for me to do anything other than stop it from getting worse.

 The most frustrating part?
 If I had only seen them earlier, I could have saved their vision.
-Diabetic retinopathy (DR) is 95% preventable if caught early.
-For patients with diabetes, it is a matter of when, not if, they will develop some type of bleeding in the eye, otherwise know as DR. If I could only examine every patient with diabetes, that would stop this problem, right?
+Diabetic retinopathy (DR), which occurs when high blood sugar levels cause damage to blood vessels in the eye, is 95% preventable if caught early.
+And for patients with diabetes, it is a matter of when, not if they will develop DR. If I could only examine every patient with diabetes, that would stop this problem, right?
 The issue is that there are so many patients with diabetes, most don’t ever come to see me until it’s too late.
-DR is asymptomatic – that means that you could enjoy full vision until one day, you have a retinal hemorraghage and your severe diabetic retinopathy has finally reared it’s ugly head.
+DR is asymptomatic – that means that you could enjoy full vision until one day, you have a retinal hemorrhage and your severe diabetic retinopathy has finally reared it’s ugly head.

 Early detection is the answer.
-For me, the question was how.
-How to get to all of the patients that needed me.
-Patients are typically much more compliant with visiting their primary care physician.
-So we took the exam to them.
+For me, the question was how: how to get to all of the patients that needed me.
+We decided the most successful route would be to go to the patients instead of having them come to us.
+Patients are typically much more compliant with visiting their primary care physician, so that’s exactly where we went.

 Of that number, we have identified over 50,000 patients with advanced sight-threatening pathologies that would have led to imminent blindness had they remained undetected, resulting in what they are calling “IRIS Saves.”
 That is 50,000 patients who would have lost sight within the next year.
 Without this exam, they would have gone blind.

 The CDC predicts that between 2018 and 2050, based on overall population growth projections, the number of Americans with diabetes is expected to grow more than five-fold to 161 million, meaning that 1 in 3 Americans will have type 2 diabetes if current trends continue.
-Similarly, the number with diabetic retinopathy is expected to surge by a similar amount to 1 in 5 Americans or about 65 million people suffering from retinal disease and the risk of blindness if the crisis is not addressed.
+As a result, the number of patients with diabetic retinopathy is expected to surge by a similar amount to 1 in 5 Americans, or about 65 million people, suffering from retinal disease and the risk of blindness if the crisis is not addressed.

 IRIS is dedicated to helping solve this problem by partnering with healthcare organizations to increase patient compliance with recommended annual retinal exams.
-Currently active at more than 300 sites including primary care clinics and retail settings, the IRIS retinal telemedicine platform is a complete end-to-end solution that helps clients close their care gaps and achieve quality metrics while driving additional revenue.
+The IRIS retinal telemedicine platform is a complete end-to-end solution that helps clients close their care gaps and achieve quality metrics while driving additional revenue.